Home » GMP » Drug master file (DMF): FDA Guidelines

 DMF file

 DMF required for: DMF is mainly used to support an investigational new drug application (NDA).
-The DMF file only review in connection with these files (IND, NDA, and ANDA)
+The DMF file is only reviewed in connection with these files (IND, NDA, and ANDA)

-DMF is not required by: Either any Law and by US FDA
+DMF is not required by: Any Law and by the US FDA

-Types and content of the DMF or FDA master file:
+Types and content of the DMFs or FDA Master file:

 There are five types of Drug Master Files, and they include: